 I’m not a small dog person.
 Ten years ago I bought a Mastiff cross Labrador.
 Then she was small and cute.
-Now, she is big and she is gorgeous; but my god… If someone had told me that for two months a year my house would resemble the inside of a sheep pen I may have investigated the option of looking for big dogs that don’t shed.
+Now, she is big and she is gorgeous; but my god.
+Aside from the fact that I am constantly trying my best to be rid of the smell of wet dog from my home, if someone had told me that for two months a year my house would resemble the inside of a sheep pen I may have investigated the option of looking for big dogs that don’t shed.

 But don’t tell her I told you that.